 Wheelchair accessible cruises offer splendid vacation opportunities filled with beautiful scenery, extensive activities, fine cuisine, and a variety of entertainment.

 Most major cruise lines around the globe cater to wheelchair travelers and offer special services and accommodations to make vacationing hassle-free and enjoyable.
-Yet, each ship and cruise line is different so it is important to do your research before booking a cruise for disabled travel.
+Yet, each ship and cruise line is different so it is important to do your research before booking.

 As you plan your vacation, there are several factors to consider when selecting accessible cruises.
 Ultimately, passengers who use wheelchairs must be able to easily move around the ship, have a comfortable cabin with an accessible bathroom, and be able to participate in on-board activities and shore excursions.